-Have you ever bought a seemingly good stock only to have it start going down?
+Have you ever bought a seemingly good stock only to have it immediately go down?

 I’ve been there.
 I’ve felt your pain.
 But don’t worry, there isn’t a worldwide government conspiracy against you.
 There’s an incredibly simple tactic you can use to quadruple your success rate in the markets - the pros know it, so why shouldn’t you?!

-It's called trade mapping.
-Have you ever driven to the airport and got on a random flight without knowing where it was headed?
-Well, maybe you have if you’re the free-spirited type, but I think it’s safe to say you’ve never gone on a trip without first planning things out beforehand.
+Have you ever driven the airport and got on a random flight without knowing where it was headed?
+Maybe, if you’re the free-spirited type, but I think it’s safe to say you’ve never gone on a trip without planning things out beforehand.

 When are we leaving?
 Where are we going?
 How much will it cost?
 When are we coming home?